 According to this same study's results, it wasn't that an empty nest suddenly produced more opportunities for being alone with your spouse, though certainly that occurs when there are no children at home.
 Rather, the women were reporting that the quality of time together, rather than the quantity of it, was the real difference.
 This finding may reflect that women, who in most instances bear the brunt of the housework, have fewer things to do around the house and are able to relax more fully with their partner.

 If you're worried about how the shift to an empty nest will affect your marriage, it's important to communicate with your partner.
 After years of being a child-raising team, it's time to figure out how your team of two will operate.
 The empty nest years are a great time to travel together, find new hobbies (either solo pursuits or activities for two) and maybe even to rekindle that romantic spark without worrying that your kids might walk in on you.
 Here's one way to spice things up: Consider the fact that you're part of a great science experiment.
 That's because marriages today last much longer than they used to, because we live so much longer.
 So enjoy forging a new marital path, and if you really can't make it work, chalk it up to evolution.

-For more articles of interest to empty nesters, see the links on the next page.
+For more articles of interest to empty nesters, see the links below.

 - Association for Psychological Science.
 "Is Empty Nest Best?
 Changes in Marital Satisfaction in Late Middle Age."
 LiveScience.
 Dec.
 2, 2008.
 (April 13, 2009)http://www.sciencedaily.com /releases/2008/12/081202133236.htm

 - Forman, Gail.
 "Rethinking the Empty Nest Syndrome."
 Washington Post.
 Sept.
 6, 1988.

 - Gallagher, Winifred.
 "Midlife Myths."
 Atlantic Monthly.
 May 1993.